Permafrost/TundraTN/README.md

 * #### tundra.tn:retrieve

-  Retrieves arbitrary content (XML, flat files, binary) from the given `$source` URI, and routes it to Trading Networks.
+  Retrieves arbitrary content from the given `$source` URI, and routes it to Trading Networks.

   Additional retrieval protocols can be implemented by creating a service named for the URI scheme in the folder `Tundra/tundra.content.retrieve`.
 Services in